martinda/gradle-new-model-args-env-vars/README.md

 but passing a `Map` via the new model DSL is not as easy.

-For now, the best I could do does not quite work, and it looks like this:
+The best I could looks like this:

 ```
 model {